Washington Sheffield: Inventions

 Tooth powder was popular up to World War II.
 Sheffield joined many doctors and dentists in formulating his own tooth powder for use on his patients and later as another product for his dentifrice company.
 Early in Sheffield's dental practice, he formulated a mouthwash which he used for years on his patients.
 When he and his son started the Sheffield Dentifrice Co. in 1880, they improved and reformulated that mouthwash and sold it as “Sheffield’s Elixir Balm” for the gums.

 Based on contemporary news reports at the time, Sheffield conceived of a ready-made tooth crème in the mid-1870s and was using it on his patients with great praise from them.
 To this crème, he added various extracts of mints that left a very pleasing taste in the mouth of his patients which caused them to request samples of the toothpaste.

 Sheffield shared his toothpaste formula with his son, L. T. Sheffield, who was a dentistry student at Harvard during this period.
 In response to toothpaste demands from patients, Sheffield started a manufacturing company, in early 1880.
 Initially, Sheffield was making toothpaste batches at his dental office at the corner of State Street and Green Street in New London, Connecticut.
 Demand grew rapidly and he was forced to build a laboratory and manufacturing facility behind his residence.

 The Sheffield Dentifrice Co. started producing his mouthwash and an entirely new product.
 Sheffield and his son called this product “Dr. Sheffield’s Crème Angelique Dentifrice”.
 This product was the first toothpaste and it was sold in collapsible tubes.
 Sheffield's son, now a Doctor of Dentistry, registered the trademark of that first toothpaste in 1881.

 In 1883, Sheffield revised the original “Crème Angelique” toothpaste formula.
 He called the revised formula “Dr. Sheffield’s Crème Dentifrice” toothpaste.
 This revised formula remained in production years after Dr. Sheffield's death in 1897.
 After 1900, the Sheffield Dentifrice Co. became a contract toothpaste manufacturer for many individuals and companies and has remained so to the present day.

 From 1880 to 1892, the Sheffield Dentifrice Co. purchased collapsible tubes to package the toothpaste.
 Beginning in 1892, the company started manufacturing its own collapsible tubes by purchasing tube manufacturing presses and fabricating its own tube-making machinery.
-In 1900 the dentifrice company started a new company called the New England Collapsible Tube Co.
+In 1896, Colgate & Company began selling its own toothpaste that mimicked Sheffield's ready-made toothpaste and sold it in collapsible tubes like Sheffield.
+In 1900, the dentifrice company started a new company called the New England Collapsible Tube Co.